williamgilpin/pypdb/README.md

     $ python setup.py install

+Test the installation, and check that the code successfully connects to the PDB

+	$ python tests/test_pypdb.py

 This code is designed for Python 3.
 The installation adds the libraries [**xmltodict**](https://github.com/martinblech/xmltodict) and [**BeautifulSoup**](http://www.crummy.com/software/BeautifulSoup/).
 Please follow the licenses associated with these libraries.
 BeautifulSoup is only necessary to use one function, get_blast2.